fhoedemakers/pico-infonesPlus/README.md

 - SELECT + A/B: toggle rapid-fire.
 - START + A : Toggle framerate display

+When using a Genesis Mini controller, press C for SELECT.

 When using an USB-Keyboard
 - Cursor keys: up, down, left, right
 - A: Select